tamsky/rhodecode-enterprise-ce/docs/collaboration/review-pull-request.rst

 4. Select Comment

-When the |pr| is approved by all reviewers you will be able to merge automatically if |RCM| detects that it can do so safely.
+When the |pr| is approved by all reviewers you will be able to merge automatically if |RCE| detects that it can do so safely.
 You will see this
 message: `This pull request can be automatically merged.`

 If rejected, you can fix the issues raised during review and then update the